 We currently operate as a Delaware limited liability company, under the name Electrocore, LLC.
-Prior to the closing of this offering, Electrocore, LLC will convert into a Delaware corporation pursuant to a statutory conversion and change its name to electroCore, Inc. As a result of the corporate conversion, the holders of the different classes and series of units of Electrocore, LLC will become holders of common stock and options to purchase common stock of electroCore, Inc. Immediately prior to the corporate conversion, all outstanding Preferred Units will first convert into our Common Units on a one-for-one basis in accordance with the automatic conversion provision of our Operating Agreement and thereafter in connection with the corporate conversion our Common Units, other than Common Units issued as Profits Interests, will convert into shares of our common stock on a one share of common stock for every 18 Unit basis.
+Prior to the closing of this offering, Electrocore, LLC will convert into a Delaware corporation pursuant to a statutory conversion and change its name to electroCore, Inc. As a result of the corporate conversion, the holders of the different classes and series of units of Electrocore, LLC will become holders of common stock and options to purchase common stock of electroCore, Inc. Our Common Units, other than Common Units issued as profits interests under the Code, or Profits Interests, Series A Preferred Units and Series B Preferred Units will convert into shares of our common stock on a one-for-one basis in the corporate conversion.
 Our Profits Interests will be converted into (i) shares of our common stock, and (ii) with respect to Profits Interests that are held by our current employees and consultants at the time of the corporate conversion, options to purchase our common stock.
 The number of shares of common stock and the number of options to be issued in respect of the Profits Interests will be determined based upon the appreciation in our value after the date of grant of the applicable Profits Interest through the completion of this offering.
 The exercise price of these options will be equal to our initial public offering price.
 Following the corporate conversion, the vesting provisions applicable to the Profits Interests as in effect prior to the corporate conversion will apply, in substantially the same manner, to the shares of common stock and options issued in respect of such Profits Interests in the corporate conversion.
-Other than warrants that expire in connection with the completion of this offering, holders of warrants to purchase units of ElectroCore, LLC will become holders of warrants to purchase common s
+Other than warrants that expire in connection with the completion of this offering, holders of warrants to purchase units of ElectroCore, LLC will become holders of warrants to purchase common stock of electroCore, Inc.